 J. Gleick (Penguin, 1988)

-The highly acclaimed popular science book that introduced complexity's "cousins," chaos and nonlinear dynamics, to the general public.
+The highly acclaimed popular science book that introduced complexity's "cousins," chaos and nonlinear dynamical systems, to the general public.
 It also features several scientists currently or formerly associated with SFI.

 Complexity: A Guided Tour